Chucky Thompson

-Carl Edward "Chucky" Thompson Jr. (July 12, 1968 – August 9, 2021) was an American hip hop and R&B record producer.
+Carl Edward Thompson Jr. (July 12, 1968 – August 9, 2021) was an American record producer, best known for his work with Sean Combs' Bad Boy Records.

 Biography

 Thompson was born in Washington, D.C., in 1968.
 He was a member of Bad Boy Entertainment's "Hitmen" team of in-house producers during the 1990s, and worked with Bad Boy mogul Sean Combs on material for artists such as The Notorious B.I.G. and Faith Evans.

 His productions included Mary J. Blige's My Life, The Notorious B.I.G.'s Ready to Die and Faith Evans's Faith.
 Thompson also produced for Nas ("One Mic").

-He died of complications from COVID-19 at a hospital in Los Angeles, California, on August 9, 2021.
+He died from complications of COVID-19 at a hospital in Los Angeles, California, on August 9, 2021.